JuliaEnergy/PowerDynamics.jl/docs/src/julia_setup.md

 ```julia-repl
 (@v1.11) pkg>
 ```
-This output means, your "active" environment is the global environment for julia `v1.11`.
+This output means, your "active" environment is the global environment for Julia `v1.11`.
 If you were to add packages here, you would add them globally.
 Normally, that's not what we want.
 So instead we activate the current folder (`.`) as our working environment:
 ```julia-repl